No products in the cart.

 Understanding What a Stroke Feels Like

-By knowing the warning signs of stroke and seeking immediate medical attention, you could minimize the impact of brain damage and potentially save a life.
+Being aware of how a stroke may look and feel can help not only the person experiencing the stroke, but those around them.
+By knowing the warning signs of stroke and seeking immediate medical attention, individuals can minimize the impact of brain damage and potentially save a life.

 Discover Award-Winning Neurorehab Tools